codingmonkeys/SubEthaEdit-Modes/Documentation/ModeTutorial/SwiftModeStep3/README.md

 With the addition of having to escape the `<` with an `&lt;` - yihhaaaa.

 But let's go one step back: so instead of using the `string` tag you can also use `regex` tags.
 The regexes in a `regex` tag must have at least one captured group (e.g. something in normal brackets `(` `)` as this is the part that gets highlighted.
 No group, no highlight.
-To avoid opening this group to early, you use non-capture-groups a lot, hence the multitude of `(?:` `)`.
+To avoid opening this group to early, you use non-capture-groups a lot, hence the multitude of `(?:…)`.

 So the literal number regex is probably the most important use case for regex based keywords.
-However, you can also just e.g. highlight everything that starts with an @ by specifing
+However, you can also just e.g. highlight everything that starts with an @ by specifying

 	<regex>(@\w+)</regex>